danbev/learning-ai/notes/lora.md

 ````
 So we end up with two matrices because we have decomposed the original weight
 matrix.
-The LoRA matrices can be merged with the frozen weights with does not
+The LoRA matrices can be merged with the frozen weights which does not
 increase the size of the model, which is one of the strengths of LoRA.
 Other
 solutions like the "adapter" method would increase the size of the model as
 the trained weights of the adapter are then taken and they extend the